openaps/AndroidAPSdocs/docs/EN/Usage/ExportImportSettings.rst

 * Date and time of export will be added to the file name automatically and displayed together with the path.
 * Click 'OK'.
 * Enter `master password <../Configuration/Preferences.html#master-password>`_ and click 'OK'.
-* Successful export will be promted at bottom of the screen.
+* Successful export will be prompted at bottom of the screen.

 .. image:: ../images/AAPS_ExportSettings2.png
   :alt: AndroidAPS export settings 2